Monica’s Mini Guide to…Getting a Russian Visa

 You need to apply for a visa before you leave online.
 You can do it here at http://www.visitrussia.org.uk/visa/

-When applying for your visa you will need an official invitation but you can opt to get an invitation through the tourist board when you apply.
-This costs £10 and is the cheapest option I’ve found.
-Other companies ask for up to $50.
+When applying for your visa you will need an official Russian invitation letter.
+If you don’t have an official invitation, you can opt to get an invitation through the tourist board when you apply.
+This costs $19 but be aware that some companies ask for up to $50 so be careful where you get your invitation letter from.
+I don’t really understand the invitation thing.
+I guess it’s just another way to make money.

 You then pay online, print out your mammoth form and send it off in the post with a passport photo.
 You can post it to either Edinburgh or London or if you live close to either of the offices, you can hand it in or pick it up in person.